QBF Merge Resolution is powerful but unnatural: Role of weakenings, and unnaturalness

 \subsection{Unnaturalness}

 In this section, we observe that $\MRes$ and $\MResWU$ are unnatural proof systems, i.e.\ they are not closed under restrictions.

-\begin{theorem} $\MRes$ and $\MResWU$ are unnatural proof systems. \end{theorem} \begin{proof} The $\KBKFlqsplit$ formula family has polynomial-size refutations in $\MRes$ (and $\MResWU$), as seen in \cref{lem:kbkfsplit-mres-poly}.
-The restriction of this family obtained by setting $t=0$ is exactly the $\KBKFlq$ formula family, which, as shown in \cref{lem:kbkflq-mreswu-hard}, is exponentially hard for $\MResWU$ and hence also for $\MRes$. \end{proof}
+\begin{thm} $\MRes$ and $\MResWU$ are unnatural proof systems. \end{thm} \begin{proof} The $\KBKFlqsplit$ formula family has polynomial-size refutations in $\MRes$ (and $\MResWU$), as seen in \autoref{lem:kbkfsplit-mres-poly}.
+The restriction of this family obtained by setting $t=0$ is exactly the $\KBKFlq$ formula family, which, as shown in \autoref{lem:kbkflq-mreswu-hard}, is exponentially hard for $\MResWU$ and hence also for $\MRes$. \end{proof}